-RESOLUTION NO. 2020-01-
+RESOLUTION NO. 2020-0111-

-A RESOLUTION OF THE BOARD OF DIRECTORS OF REINVESTMENT ZONE NUMBER ONE, CITY OF MCKINNEY, ADOPTING THE SECOND AMENDED PROJECT PLAN FOR REINVESTMENT ZONE NUMBER ONE.
-CITY OF MCKINNEY
+A RESOLUTION OF THE BOARD OF DIRECTORS OF REINVESTMENT ZONE NUMBER ONE, CITY OF MCKINNEY, ADOPTING THE SECOND THIRD AMENDED PROJECT PLAN FOR REINVESTMENT ZONE NUMBER ONE, CITY OF MCKINNEY

-- WHEREAS, on the 21st day of September, 2010, the City Council of the City of McKinney, Texas (the "City Council") approved tax increment financing Reinvestment Zone Number One, City of McKinney (the "Zone"), pursuant to the Tax Increment Financing Act, Chapter 311 of the Texas Tax Code, as amended; and - WHEREAS, Ordinance Number 2010-09-034, which created the Zone, also created and established a Board of Directors for the Zone; and - WHEREAS, the Zone is a duly constituted reinvestment zone under Chapter 311 of the Texas Tax Code, as amended, acting by and through its duly appointed Board of Directors, and - WHEREAS, pursuant to Section 311.011(a) of the Tax Increment Financing Act, as amended, the Board of Directors of a reinvestment zone shall prepare, or cause to be prepared, and adopt a project plan for the zone and submit the plan to the governing body of the municipality that created the zone for its approval; and - WHEREAS, pursuant to Section 311.011(a) of the Tax Increment Financing Act, as amended, the plans must be as consistent as possible with the preliminary plans developed for the zone before the creation of the board; and - WHEREAS, on October 19, 2010 the Board of Directors adopted the project plan and financing plan for the Zone by Resolution Number 2010-10-0010 (TR1R); and - WHEREAS, on November 16, 2010 the City Council of the City of McKinney, Texas approved the adopted project plan and financing plan for the Zone by Resolution Number 2010-11-141(R); and - WHEREAS, pursuant to Section 311.011(e) of the Tax Increment Financing Act, as amended, the project plan may be amended from time to time to accurately reflect the wishes of the Board of Directors; and - WHEREAS, on February 20, 2018, the Board of Directors previously approved an amendment to the project plan that expanded the type of projects eligible for funding by identifying additional catalyst sites within the Zone; and - WHEREAS, the Board of Directors has determined that an additional amendment to the project plan is necessary to expand the types of eligible expenditures with regards to fire safety improvements so as to include fire suppression improvement costs, including sprinkler systems; and - WHEREAS, the Board of Directors desires to amend the project plan to accurately reflect the wishes of the Board of Directors.
+- WHEREAS, on the 21st day of September, 2010, the City Council of the City of McKinney, Texas (the "City Council") approved tax increment financing Reinvestment Zone Number One, City of McKinney (the "Zone"), pursuant to the Tax Increment Financing Act, Chapter 311 of the Texas Tax Code, as amended; and - WHEREAS, Ordinance Number 2010-09-034, which created the Zone, also created and established a Board of Directors for the Zone; and - WHEREAS, the Zone is a duly constituted reinvestment zone under Chapter 311 of the Texas Tax Code, as amended, acting by and through its duly appointed Board of Directors, and - WHEREAS, pursuant to Section 311.011(a) of the Tax Increment Financing Act, as amended, the Board of Directors of a reinvestment zone shall prepare, or cause to be prepared, and adopt a project plan for the zone and submit the plan to the governing body of the municipality that created the zone for its approval; and - WHEREAS, pursuant to Section 311.011(a) of the Tax Increment Financing Act, as amended, the plans must be as consistent as possible with the preliminary plans developed for the zone before the creation of the board; and - WHEREAS, on October 19, 2010 the Board of Directors adopted the project plan and financing plan for the Zone by Resolution Number 2010-10-0010 (TR1R); and - WHEREAS, on November 16, 2010 the City Council of the City of McKinney, Texas approved the adopted project plan and financing plan for the Zone by Resolution Number 2010-11-141(R); and - WHEREAS, pursuant to Section 311.011(e) of the Tax Increment Financing Act, as amended, the project plan may be amended from time to time to accurately reflect the wishes of the Board of Directors; and - WHEREAS, on February 20, 2018, the Board of Directors previously approved an amendment to the project plan that expanded the type of projects eligible for funding by identifying additional catalyst sites within the Zone; and - WHEREAS, on January 21, 2020, the Board of Directors has determined that previously approved an additional amendment to the project plan is necessary to that expanded the types of eligible expenditures with regards to fire safety improvements so as to include fire suppression improvement costs, including sprinkler systems; and - WHEREAS, the Board of Directors has determined that an additional amendment to the project plan is necessary to create a TIRZ Number One Policy Plan that outlines the allocation for Catalyst Projects and Vacant/Underutilized Sites/Buildings, including the creation of a Critical Maintenance category and a, Fire Suppression category which are eligible for funding by the Zone, and a Special Exception Clause; and - WHEREAS, the Board of Directors desires to amend the project plan to accurately reflect the wishes of the Board of Directors.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF DIRECTORS OF REINVESTMENT ZONE NUMBER ONE, CITY OF MCKINNEY, THAT:
+NOW, THEREFORE, BE IT RESOLVED BY TH BOARD OF DIRECTORS OF REINV ESTMENT ZON IE NUMI BER ONE, CI TY OF M CKINNEY, THA T:

 Section 1.
-The Board of Directors of Reinvestment Zone Number One, City of McKinney, hereby adopts the Second Amended Project Plan for the Zone attached hereto as Exhibit A and further finds that the Second Amended Project Plan is consistent with the preliminary project plan developed for the Zone before the creation of the Board of Directors.
+The Board of Directors of Reinvestment Zone Number One, City of McKinney, hereby adopts the Second Third Amended Project Plan for the Zone attached hereto as Exhibit A and further finds that the Second Third Amended Project Plan is consistent with the preliminary project plan developed for the Zone before the creation of the Board of Directors.